GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 | Yellow-Blue | 0.217 | -0.024 | 0.458 | 0.088 |
 | Yellow-Flower | 0.201 | -0.029 | 0.432 | 0.100 |

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph06.png" caption="Boxplot showing the average duration of insects in seconds, distribution of dwell time, spread of the data, and potential outliers." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph06.png" caption="**Figure 13:** Boxplot showing the average duration of insects in seconds, distribution of dwell time, spread of the data, and potential outliers." %}

-The boxplot (Fig. 11) also clearly visualizes that the individual colors hardly vary in average duration.
+The boxplot **(Fig. 13)** also clearly visualizes that the individual colors hardly vary in average duration.

 ### Results of specific dwell time per color

 The ANOVA analysis shows significant differences in the dwell time (F(23, 4206) = 5.61, p = 2e-16) of the different species on the various colors, which is why this will be discussed again here.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph07.png" caption="Histogram of the average dwell time of the individual species in seconds per color." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph07.png" caption="**Figure 14:**Histogram of the average dwell time of the individual species in seconds per color." %}

-The histogram (Fig. 12) shows that ants stayed by far the longest on the blue plate, and hardly at all on the other colors (floral and yellow).
+The histogram **(Fig. 14)** shows that ants stayed by far the longest on the blue plate, and hardly at all on the other colors (floral and yellow).

 Bees also showed a very high dwell time on the blue plate (over 9000 seconds).
 Bees and ants show by far the longest dwell times of all species here.
 Some species only lingered on one color, such as the honeybee (apis) on green, the scorpionfly on yellow, and the Sphaeroceridae on the blue plate.
 The blue plates had the highest dwell time for most species, especially for bees and ants.
 Yellow plates were approached by some flies and other smaller insects, but the dwell time remains rather low compared to blue.
 Floral plates have a certain attraction for some beetle species and flies, but overall no extreme preference.